oscerd/puppet-tomcat-module/README.md

 If you include the tomcat::setup class by setting source_mode to `web` the module will download the package, extract it and move it in a specific directory.
 If you set the source_mode `local` the tomcat package must be place in `/tomcat/files/` folder.
 The module will do the same operations without download the package.
-For more information about the parameters definition see [Parameters](#Parameters)
+For more information about the parameters definition see Parameters section

 ```puppet
 	tomcat::setup { "tomcat":